 Having piety: Qur'an considers itself a source of guidance for the pious.
-(Baqarah-2)
+(Baqarah-2) Piety becomes a source of special guidance and understanding of the Qur'an.

 ^{1.} O mankind!
 Worship your Lord, Who hath created you and those before you, so that ye may ward off (evil).
 (Baqarah/21) This is a declaration for mankind, a guidance and an admonition unto those who ward off (evil) (Āl 'Imrān/138)